census-recensement/portal/about_en.md

 The inventory consists of a custom set of metadata fields described in the Data Dictionary (link).
 Each inventoried item has a parallel metadata record in both the English and the French inventories.

 Some fields are populated from an authority list.
-The following authority lists have been created by the CCDDP project.
+The following authority lists have been created by the CCDDP project and be obtained from [Borealis](https://borealisdata.ca/file.xhtml?fileId=1115102&version=2.0).
 These authority lists often contain additional contextual information, such as definitions and date ranges for which terminology was in use:

-- List of all censuses in scope (link coming soon)
+- List of all censuses in scope

-- Subjects (link coming soon)
+- Subjects

-- Geographic coverage (link coming soon)
+- Geographic coverage

-- Geographic units (link coming soon)
+- Geographic units

-- Authors/Publishers (link coming soon)
+- Authors/Publishers

-- Publications (link coming soon)
+- Publications

 ## Data discovery and access